It’s Tax Season! Here’s What You Need to Know about Education Credits

 Remember, falsifying information on your tax return is a federal offense, and can come with notable financial and criminal repercussions.
 It is important that you thoroughly research your unique situation before adding any education credits or submitting any deductions related to your tax situation.

-Special thanks to our fellow tax-nerds, Adam Funk and Kathryn Whittaker Hanna, for sharing their knowledge on this topic!
+Special thanks to our fellow tax-nerd Kathryn Whittaker Hanna, for sharing their knowledge on this topic!